onizukazaza/io-gateway/README.md

 <div style="border-left: 4px solid blue; padding-left: 10px; margin-bottom: 20px;">
   <h3>Archive Notice</h3>
   <p style="font-size: 18px; line-height: 1.6;">
     Currently, there are few platforms providing IoT services, and those available have limitations on connecting devices to the web, which is crucial for IoT system functionality.
 This limitation prevents users from fully utilizing the system due to constraints imposed by the service providers.
 To use an IoT web platform without these limitations, one often needs to pay for the service.
 To address these issues, the development team has conceptualized a platform named "IO Gateway" to help solve these problems.
-The technologies used in its development include PHP, HTML, C/C++, and SQL, with tools such as VS Code and MySQL database.
+The technologies used in its development include PHP, C/C++, and SQL, with tools such as VS Code and MySQL database.
   </p>
   <p style="font-size: 20px; font-weight: bold;">
     Propose an IoT project that has the ability to communicate data between a microcontroller board and another microcontroller board with a web application server as a Gateway.